joewxboy/service-postgresql/README.md

 The first time you intend to run this on a host, run `make init`.
 This will create the volume that persists data across container restarts.
 It will also create the directory that the database is stored in and ensure it has the proper permissions.

+If you are not running as root, you must add the current user account to the docker group so that it can run docker commands without sudo: `sudo usermod -a -G docker $USER`.

 To create [the service definition](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/CreateService.md#build-publish-your-hw), publish it to the hub, and then form an agreement to download and run PostgreSQL, enter `make publish`.
 When installation is complete and an agreement has been formed, exit the watch command with Control-C.

 ## Advanced details